 In accordance with IFRS, revenues are only recognised at such time as the risks and rewards of ownership are transferred to the buyer.
 In relation to the copper/gold concentrate produced by the Group from its operation at the Palito Mine, this is considered to be the date on which the copper/gold concentrate contractually passes to the purchaser.
-In accordance with normal industry practice, initial payments from the smelter only occur after specified contractual periods following the arrival of the material at the smelter.
+During the third quarter of 2016, the Group entered into a new contract for the sale of its copper/gold concentrate.
+Under this new contract the sale date is now considered to be when the ship containing the product departs from the port of Belem, Brazil.
+The Groups previous contract considered the sale date to be the date on which the product arrived at the premises of the end purchaser.
+As a result, at the 30 September 2016, the Group held approximately 160 tonnes less of copper/gold concentrate in stock (goods in transit) as it would have done in previous periods.
 Unsold production is held as inventory at the lower of attributable production costs and net realisable value.

-The levels of inventory held by the Group have increased by US\$2.61 million compared with 31 December 2015.
+The levels of inventory held by the Group have increased by US\$0.95 million compared with 31 December 2015.
 The inventory is calculated in Brazilian Reais and converted into US Dollars using the exchange rate at the balance sheet date.
-The 18% strengthening of the Brazilian Real during the six months ended 30 June 2016 would alone have contributed US\$1.5 million to the increase in inventory values.
-Stocks of consumable items have been increased by BrR\$2.0 million (US\$650,000) reflecting the increase in the level of activity and additional plant and equipment brought into use at the end of 2015 and during 2016.
-Levels of goods in process and finished goods awaiting sale have increased by BrR\$1.5 million (US\$460,000) in part reflecting higher unit production costs as a result of increased power costs resulting from higher levels of diesel power generation and maintenance costs but also the inclusion from 1 January 2016 of an element of amortisation charged in the carrying value of the stockpiles of Sao Chico ore.
+The 19 per cent strengthening of the Brazilian Real during the nine months ended 30 September 2016 would alone have contributed US\$1.2 million to the increase in inventory values.
+Stocks of consumable items have been increased by BrR\$2.97 million (US\$1.19 million) reflecting the increase in the level of activity and additional plant and equipment brought into use at the end of 2015 and during 2016.
+Levels of goods in process and finished goods awaiting sale have decreased by approximately US\$0.24 million primarily due to the new sales contract terms for the Group's copper/gold concentrate.

 At 31 December 2015 the surface stockpile of coarse ore from the Palito Mine had been valued at US\$0.99 million.
-At the 30 June 2016 this coarse ore stockpile was valued at approximately US\$0.49 million.
-Average costs per tonne in Brazilian Reais are BrR\$337 per tonne compared with BrR\$382 per tonne at 31 December 2015.
-The strengthening of the Brazilian Real compared with the US Dollar however means that in US Dollar terms the cost per unit has increased from US\$98 per tonne to US\$105 per tonne.
+At the 30 September 2016 this coarse ore stockpile was valued at approximately US\$0.70 million.
+Average costs per tonne in Brazilian Reais are BrR\$404 per tonne compared with BrR\$382 per tonne at 31 December 2015.

 During 2014 the Group established a 54,000 tonne stockpile of material that had passed through the flotation processing circuit but retained a gold grade of approximately 2.5g/t.
-The Group during 2015 commenced the processing of these flotation tailings through the CIP plant and will continue to process this stockpiled material as capacity is available during 2016.
-The value ascribed to this stockpile as at 30 June 2016 is US\$0.91 million which compares to the valuation at 31 December 2015 of US\$1.07 million.
-The reduction reflects the volume of material that has been processed during the six months to 30 June 2016 as well as exchange rate movements.
+The Group during 2015 commenced the processing of these flotation tailings through the CIP plant and continues to process this stockpiled material as capacity is available during 2016.
+The value ascribed to this stockpile as at 30 September 2016 is US\$0.81 million which compares to the valuation at 31 December 2015 of US\$1.07 million.
+The reduction reflects the volume of material that has been processed during the nine months to 30 September 2016 as well as exchange rate movements.